-Figure 85.
+Figure 87.
 Street trees help define the edge of sidewalks and provide shade dramatically improving the appeal of mixed-use environments.
-(Source: Dodson & Flinker)
+(Congress for the New Urbanism)

 - 2) Street trees should be planted in sufficient numbers and close enough together to form a continuous canopy at maturity.